 The HIV Clinical Leadership Program is seeking applicants who are board eligible or board certified in Family Medicine, Internal Medicine, or Medicine-Pediatrics.
 Applicants must have completed an accredited United States medical residency program.

-Applications are accepted from September 1 through November 15 of each application year.
+Applications are accepted from August 1st through October 15th of each application year.
+The application deadline has been extended to October 15th due to the COVID-19 pandemic.
 Once we have received your completed application, we may contact you for an in-person interview.
-The second round of the application process involves onsite interviews between November 15 and December 15.
-Final cohort selection is completed by December 31.
-The fellowship program may accept up to four qualified candidates per year and begins on July 1 each year.
-Applicants who are offered a fellowship position will be expected to confirm their acceptance within two weeks after notification.
+The second round of the application process involves onsite interviews between October 1st and November 1st.
+Final cohort selection is completed by November 30th.